 Essential reading: Top fitness trackers and health gadgets

-The news shouldn’t come as much of a surprise.
-A pioneer in the wearable tech space, the company has been struggling of late to make a meaningful impact in the rapidly growing smartwatch category.
-Its share of the wearable market has been chipped away by the likes of Apple, Samsung, Garmin and range of low cost offerings from Chinese companies.
+The news shouldn’t come as too much of a surprise.
+A pioneer in the wearable tech space, Fitbit has been struggling of late to make a meaningful impact in the rapidly growing smartwatch category.
+Its share of the wearable market has been chipped away by the likes of Apple, Samsung, Garmin and a range of low cost offerings from Chinese companies.

-As reflected in Fitbit’s poor June fiscal quarter results, sales of the Versa Lite have been disappointing.
-The device was introduced as a cheaper variant of its popular smartwatch, but it seems customers were more willing to pay for the full thing.
+As reflected in the company’s poor June fiscal quarter results, sales of the Versa Lite have been disappointing.
+The device was introduced as a cheaper variant of its popular smartwatch at the start of this year, but it seems customers were more willing to pay for the full thing.
 Fitbit shipped some 1.2 million units in Q2 2019, which was down on 1.3 million in the same three months last year.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!